 Comparison of the three graphs for demonstrations reveals the gap left by underreporting.
-In D.C., demonstrations with no more than 25 participants accounted for over half the events.
-When events were filtered through the news media, the total contained far fewer of these tiny events: 5% in the United Kingdom, 7% in the United States.
-Paradoxically, however, the distribution of participation shows that when small events were comprehensively recorded-demonstrations in D.C. and strikes-they still contributed almost nothing to the total.
+In DC, demonstrations with no more than 25 participants accounted for over half the events.
+When events were filtered through the news media, the total contained far fewer of these tiny events: 5 percent in the United Kingdom and 7 percent in the United States.
+Paradoxically, however, the distribution of participation shows that when small events were comprehensively recorded-demonstrations in DC and strikes-they still contributed almost nothing to the total.
 Total participation was dominated by the largest events, which constituted a tiny fraction of all events.
-In D.C., only 1% of demonstrations had more than 10,000 participants, but they accounted for 69% of the total demonstrators.
-For strikes, only 0.4% involved as many as 10,000 workers, but they accounted for 56% of the total workers involved.
-In only 1.7% of riots did arrests reach 1,000, but they accounted for just over half of the total arrests.
+In DC, only 1 percent of demonstrations had more than 10,000 participants, but they accounted for 69 percent of the total demonstrators.
+For strikes, only 0.4 percent involved as many as 10,000 workers, but they accounted for 56 percent of the total workers involved.
+In only 1.8 percent of riots did arrests reach 1,000, but they accounted for just over half of the total arrests.
 For riots, as before, we can adjust for population.
-One in ten riots led to the arrest of at least 1% of the nonwhite population, and these riots accounted for half of the total percentage of nonwhites arrested.
+One in ten riots led to the arrest of at least 1 percent of the nonwhite population, and these riots accounted for half of the total percentage of nonwhites arrested.

 Mass-count disparity is visualized as the gap between the two cumulative distributions.
-It can be captured in a familiar statistic, the Gini index of inequality, shown in Table 1.
-For demonstrations, the index ranged from .88 to .94; it was highest for D.C. because more small events were included.
-For strikes the index was .87.
-These figures indicate extreme inequality: for comparison, the distribution of wealth in the contemporary United States has a Gini index of about .8.
+It can be captured in a familiar statistic, the Gini index of inequality, shown in Table 1.14 For demonstrations, the index ranged from .88 to .94; it was highest for DC because more small events were included.15 For strikes, the index was .87.
+These figures indicate extreme inequality.
+For comparison, the distribution of wealth in the contemporary United States has a Gini index of about .8.
 The index for arrests was .84.
 When arrests are denominated by population, the index was .69.
 The latter is still higher than the index for the distribution of income (before taxes and transfers) in the contemporary United States, about .5.